 Like the voice, Body Loss erupts from the mouth – that tunnel between interiority and exteriority, biology and language, materiality and meaning – the fantasy and the gateway through which one can eat the world which is consuming it.

 Angela Goh is a dancer and choreographer.
 She is working with dance in theatres, galleries, and telepathetic spaces.
 Her work often deals with tropes of femininity; the supernatural; and dance as both a form and as a force.
-Her work has been presented in Australia, France, Belgium, Denmark, the USA and SouthEast Asia.
 Recent presentations include at the Art Gallery of NSW, the Asia-Pacific Triennial of Performing Art, and Next Wave Festival, as well as appearing around Europe as part of Galerie International’s Group Show.
 She has performed in major festivals and events with a range of international artists, including the Biennale of Sydney, Dance Massive, and Impulstanz International Dance Festival.